netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 {::include ./yang/tree/sch-generic-params.txt}
 ~~~~
 {: #gsp-tree title="Generic Schedule Configuration Tree Structure"}

+   The "description" includes a description of the schedule.
+No constraint is imposed
+   on the structure nor the use of this parameter.

    The "time-zone-identifier" parameter, if provided, specifies the
    time zone reference of the date and time values with local time format.